Internships for Political Science Majors | Department of Political Science | The University of Vermont(title)

 Past Internships

-Chittenden County Public Defender, Dutchess County Public Defenders Office, a criminal defense attorney in Washington D.C. through the Washington Center, Shaw & Morrow Law Firm, UVM Student Legal Services, Vermont Private Eye.
+Chittenden County Public Defender, Dutchess County Public Defender’s Office, Vermont Department of Corrections, Shaw & Morrow Law Firm, UVM Student Legal Services, Vermont Private Eye, Office of the Federal Public Defender.

 Advocacy Groups and Non-Governmental Organizations